Skip to docs navigation

 Assignment Deliverables

-1. Render image of an object modeled in Blender or Maya
+1. Render image of example block object modeled in Blender

-• Label file YYYYMMDD Lastname Firstname Polygon Modeling Render Image (.png, .jpg)
+• Label file YYYYMMDD Lastname Firstname Polygon Modeling Blender Render Image (.png, .jpg)

-2. Upload Blender file or a Maya project saved as a Maya Scene Archive
+4. Upload Maya project file saved as a Maya Scene Archive

-• Label file YYYY-MM-DD Lastname Firstname Polygon Modeling Render Image (.blend and a Maya scene archive .zip)
+• Label file YYYY-MM-DD Lastname Firstname Polygon Modeling Exercise (.zip)

 Assignment Overview

-Rendering in Blender and Maya take a bit more setup than rendering in Fusion 360.
+Rendering in Blender and Maya take a bit more setup than rendering in Fusion.
 The extra steps required ultimately allow for more customization of the renders.
 Once a scene is setup with lights and objects, then everything can be animated.

 Render Image Requirements